 One such company run by competent and honest management that has created huge wealth for its shareholders is the one that I discussed earlier – Avanti Feeds.

-As an investor, there are few ways to check if the management of the company has its heart in the right place or not
+As an investor, there are a few ways to check if the management of the company has its heart in the right place or not.

 1. Search for fraud and track record

-Use Google to search the names of the management and check whether there are any reporting of fraud against the company executives.
+Use Google to search the names of the management and check whether there are any reports of fraud against the company executives.
 Also, check their professional qualifications and their track record.

 2. Read Annual Reports